lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 git push jekyll
 ```

 And your site should update instantly.
+Pretty neat.

 ## Next steps